bruceprw/Legend-of-Liam/README.md

   <br> Gideon Davies
   <br> George Stallard

-<h1>How to run the game.
+<h1>How to run the game.</h1>
-Open eclipse and select your workspace
+  <ol>Open eclipse and select your workspace
-Go to the menu bar at the top left
+  <ol>Go to the menu bar at the top left
-Then file -> import -> General -> Projects from Folder or Archive Press Directory and select 230 from the source folder then press finish
+  <ol>Then file -> import -> General -> Projects from Folder or Archive
+  <ol>Press Directory and select 230 from the source folder then press finish